luiul/git_bootcamp/readme.md

 ### 5.2.
 Important Commands

 - `git init`: initialize a git repository in the current directory
+- `git add <file>`: add a file to the staging area
+- `git commit`: commit the staged files
 - `git status`: see the status of the current repository
+- `git merge <branch>`: merge the specified branch into the current branch
-- `git add <FILE>`: add a file to the staging area
+- `git switch <branch>`: switch to the specified branch and update the working directory
+- `git switch -c <branch>`: create and switch to a new branch
-- `git commit`: commit the staged files
+- `git branch`: list all the branches in the current repository
+- `git branch -d <branch>`: delete a branch`

+### 5.3.
+Commands for Local Repositories

 - `git log`: see the commit history
 - `git diff`: see the changes between commits, branches, etc.
 - `git branch <BRANCH_NAME>`: create a branch
 - `git branch -d <BRANCH_NAME>`: delete a branch
 - `git merge <BRANCH_NAME>`: merge a branch into the current branch

+### 5.4.
+Command for Remote Repositories

 - `git remote add <REMOTE_NAME> <REMOTE_URL>`: add a remote repository
 - `git push <REMOTE_NAME> <BRANCH_NAME>`: push a branch to a remote repository
 - `git pull <REMOTE_NAME> <BRANCH_NAME>`: pull a branch from a remote repository